-Neuroscience faculty focus on four main areas: molecular, cellular, and developmental neurobiology, systems neuroscience, cognitive neuroscience and the neurobiology of disease.
+Neuroscience faculty focus on many areas of research including: cellular and molecular neuroscience; developmental neuroscience; neural circuits, ensembles and connectomes; systems, cognitive and computational neuroscience; and neurobiology of disease.
 Many faculty have joint appointments in other departments.
-Specific research topics include the mechanisms of learning and memory, neurotransmitters and growth factors, the visual system, synaptic plasticity, behavioral biology, neurodegenerative and neuropsychiatric disorders, adult neural stem cells, vestibular system function, motor control, and neuronal death, survival and regeneration.
+Specific research topics include the mechanisms of learning and memory, neurotransmitters and growth factors, the visual system, synaptic plasticity, circuits underlying behavior, neurodegenerative and neuropsychiatric disorders, neural stem cells, vestibular system function, motor control, and neuronal death, survival and regeneration and pain.
 Faculty participate in the Neuroscience and Biochemistry, Cellular and Molecular Biology training programs.
-Learn more about the Neuroscience NIH Initiative: Conte Center.

 Pharmacology and Molecular Sciences

 John J. Abel, the "Father of Pharmacology," founded this department in 1893.
 Current faculty members are experts in biochemistry, immunology, virology, cancer, neuroscience, metabolism, genetics, and biophysics.
-Specific research topics include chemoprevention of cancer, viral mechanisms, protein structure and function, gene therapy, vaccine development, histone acetylation and gene regulation, drug metabolism, melatonin and circadian rhythm, and immune system activation.
-Faculty accept students from the Anti-Cancer Drug Development Training Program, the Biochemistry, Cellular and Molecular Biology Graduate Program, and the Medical Scientist Training Program.
+Specific research topics include cancer therapeutics, viral infection mechanisms, antibacterial and antiviral drug development and delivery, protein structure and function, histone acetylation and gene regulation, drug metabolism and innate immunity.
+Faculty accept students from the Pharmacology Graduate Training Program, the Biochemistry, Cellular and Molecular Biology Graduate Program, the Chemical Biology Interface Program, the Biochemistry and Molecular Biology Training Program the Medical Scientist Training Program.

 Researchers in the Department of Physiology integrate many disciplines to understand the functions of individual systems within a whole organism and the mechanisms that produce and sustain life.
 Faculty tackle issues such as the molecular control of cell membrane activities, intercellular and intracellular communication, coordinated cell signaling for organ development and mammalian embryonic development.
 They use computational methods, genetics and post-genomic strategies to study these issues in a variety of organisms, from bacteria and yeast to zebrafish, mice and people.
 Faculty participate in a number of graduate programs, including the program in Cellular and Molecular Physiology.